r-eva/ab-testing-react/readme.md

 This is one solution to create A/B Testing in Microfrontend using Vite and Module.
 The project separated into 2 application, one is called host (main application) and the other called remote (test services).

-The goal of this project are to simulate the following:
+The goal of this project is to simulate the following:

 - Visitor sees only one variation (assigned randomly) when they land on the application page.
 - The assigned variation doesn’t change after the application page reloads.